Ishar 2: Messengers of Doom is the second chapter of the fantasy RPG saga created by French studio Silmarils.

 Ishar 2: Messengers of Doom is the second chapter of the fantasy RPG saga created by French studio Silmarils.
 The game was released in 1993 for the Amiga, Atari ST, and DOS.

-Like the first Ishar, the gameplay is in real-time, based on a first-person perspective that allows you to travel in and interact with a pseudo-3d world.
-Technically speaking this makes the game similar to other dungeons crawlers like Dungeon Master or Eye of the Beholder, but the graphics and atmosphere are totally different.
-Mainly because the world is not just made of dungeons; for the majority of the time you are outdoor, traveling through towns, forests, swamps, and mountains, a choice that made the game quite innovative at the time (and probably started a new genre, think about Morrowind and Skyrim for example).
+Like the first Ishar: Legend of the Fortress, the gameplay is real-time, based on a first-person perspective that allows you to travel in and interact with a pseudo-3d world.
+Technically speaking, this makes the game similar to other dungeons crawlers like Dungeon Master and Eye of the Beholder, but the graphics and atmosphere are totally different.
+Mainly because the world is not just made of dungeons; for the majority of the time, you are outdoor, traveling through towns, forests, swamps, and mountains, a choice that made the game quite innovative at the time (and probably started a new genre, think about The Elder Scrolls II: Daggerfall and the other titles of the series for example).

 Another fascinating aspect is the management of the party.
 You can add up to 4 characters (for a total of 5), but each one of them has a specific personality.
-When you want to add (or dismiss) a member, the others will vote for or against.
-Somehow, this reminds me of Dragon Age.
+When you want to add (or dismiss) a member, the others will vote for or against it.
+Somehow, this reminds me of Dragon Age: Origins.

 Ishar 2 is considered the best of the series.
-On the Atari ST, it received impressive reviews, but it's the Amiga AGA version, featuring a beautiful 256-color graphics, that shows the best of this game.
-A fine example of European-style RPG.
+The Atari ST release received impressive reviews, but it's the Amiga AGA version, featuring beautiful 256-color graphics, that shows the best of this game.
+A fine example of a European-style RPG.

 Review by: Manu